Artin's primitive root conjecture -a survey -: Introduction

-\underline{Artin's primitive root conjecture (1927)} Let $g\in \Q\backslash\{-1,0,1\}$.\\ {\it (Qualitative form) The set ${\mathcal{P}}(g)$ is infinite if $g$ is not a square of a rational number.\\ (Quantitative form) Let $h$ be the largest integer such that $g=g_0^h$ with $g_0\in\Q$.
-We have, as $x$ tends to infinity, } Denote the product appearing in (\ref{P(g)(x)}) by $A(h)$.
-Note that $A(h)=0$ when $h$ is even.
-Then ${\mathcal{P}}(g)$ is finite and assertion (\ref{P(g)(x)}) is trivial.
+Emil Artin in 1927, led by a partial heuristic argument (sketched in \S 4), made the following conjecture, where for a given $g\in \Q^*$ we define (In general, if $S$ is a set, we define $S(x)=\#\{s\in S:s\le x\}$.) \begin{conjecture} {\tt Artin's primitive root conjecture (1927)}.\\ Let $g\in \Q\backslash\{-1,0,1\}$.\\ {\it (Qualitative form) The set ${\mathcal{P}}(g)$ is infinite if $g$ is not a square of a rational number.\\ (Quantitative form) Let $h$ be the largest integer such that $g=g_0^h$ with $g_0\in\Q$.
+We have, as $x$ tends to infinity, } \end{conjecture} Here an {\it Euler product} $\prod_q f(q)$ appears, where $f(q)=1+O(q^{-2})$ (to ensure convergence) and $q$ runs over the primes.
+We will come across many more Euler products in this paper.
+Usually they have an interpretation as a density.\\ Write the main term in (\ref{P(g)(x)}) as $A(h)x/\log x$.
+In case $h$ is even, $A(h)=0$ and, furthermore, clearly ${\mathcal{P}}(g)$ is finite and hence assertion (\ref{P(g)(x)}) is trivial.
 Thus the condition that $g$ is not a square is necessary (and according to Artin sufficient) for ${\mathcal{P}}(g)$ to be infinite.
 For $h$ odd we have that $A(h)$ equals a positive rational multiple of the {\it Artin constant}.
-Thus the quantitative form implies the qualitative form.\\ The product defining the Artin constant does not converge too quickly.
-It turns out that for numerical approximations it is possible and indeed much more efficient to write $A=\prod_{k=2}^\infty\zeta(k)^{-e_k}$, with $e_k\in\N$ and $\zeta(s)=\sum_{n=1}^{\infty}n^{-s}$ the celebrated zetafunction of Riemann.
-This then allows one to determine $A$ without too much effort with $1000$ decimal precision as zetavalues can be easily evaluated with high numerical precision, cf \cite{Monumi}.\\ Usually one speaks about the Artin primitive root conjecture, rather than Artin's conjecture since there are various unresolved conjectures due to Artin (most notably the Artin holomorphy conjecture).\\ \vfil\eject The remainder of the talk consists of the following 8 parts :
+Thus the quantitative form implies the qualitative form.\\ The product defining the Artin constant does not converge quickly.
+It turns out that for numerical approximations it is possible and indeed much more efficient to write $A=\prod_{k=2}^\infty\zeta(k)^{-e_k}$, with $e_k\in\N$ and $\zeta(s)=\sum_{n=1}^{\infty}n^{-s}$ the celebrated Riemann zeta function.
+This then allows one to determine $A$ without too much effort with a precision of $1000$ decimals, as zeta values can be easily evaluated with high numerical precision.
+This method applies to all Euler products that occur in the sequel, cf. \cite{Bachcomplex, Cohen, Finch, Monumi}.\\ Usually one speaks about the Artin primitive root conjecture, rather than Artin's conjecture since there are various unresolved conjectures due to Artin (most notably the Artin holomorphy conjecture).
+Indeed, there are even papers where both these conjectures make an appearance, e.g. \cite{MP}.\\